uelichueli/swiyu-admin-ch.github.io/_pages/roadmap.md

 Other security and privacy related aspects that will be addressed include:

 - The read APIs of the trust registry do not support caching yet.
-- The capability to download trust statements for direct (client-to-client) presentation of trust statements by issuers and verifiers (to avoid "phone home") is not yet implemented.
+- The capability to present trust statements directly during presentation (client-to-client)  by issuers and verifiers (to avoid unnecessary calls to the trust registry) needs to be evaluated and is not yet implemented.

 ### Issuing (Generic Issuer & BCS)

 Missing features required by the BGEID that will be addressed until the launch of the e-ID are:

-- Key attestations to ensure hardware binding are not yet validated.
+- Key attestations to ensure hardware binding are not yet implemented or validated by the issuing components.

 Other security and privacy related aspects that will be addressed include: